 1987 – The Baltimore Station’s early roots trace back to when three caring citizens began providing blankets and sandwiches to the homeless in South Baltimore.

 1989 – As their efforts expanded to include a winter shelter for homeless men, the South Baltimore Homeless Station was incorporated as a nonprofit organization.

 November 1991 – The organization found a new home in an old fire station, naming it the South Baltimore Station.
 Shifting its focus, The South Baltimore Station began a new mission of providing transitional housing for homeless men struggling with substance abuse.
-Not only did the organization provide food, housing and clothing, they gave men the skills they needed to get off the street for good.
+Not only did the organization provide food, housing, and clothing, but they also gave men the skills they needed to get off the street for good.